noDiego/whatsapp-claude-gpt/README.md

    ```
    npm install
    ```
-3. Set up your OpenAI and Anthropic API keys by following the [Setting Up Your OpenAI and Anthropic API Keys](#setting-up-your-openai-and-anthropic-api-keys) section and ensuring the `aiLanguage` is correctly chosen.
+3. Set up your API keys in the `.env` file as described above.

 Once the installation and configuration are complete, you are all set to start and enjoy the functionalities of WhatsApp-Claude-GPT.